essc/clp_foss4g_workshop/source/qgis_interface.rst

 5. Click :guilabel:`Create Spatial Index`.
 A spatial index will improve the speed of both zooming and panning.
 Spatial index used by QGIS have a ``.qix`` extension.
-Click :guilabel:`Apply` --> :guilabel:`OK`.
+Click :menuselection:`Apply` --> :guilabel:`OK`.

 6. Repeat all the steps above to change layer properties of each vector layer.

 7. Explore the other options of the vector properties.
 The :guilabel:`Layer Properties` provides several options to customize the look and